LordOfMice/Tools/README.md

 atainfo - SMARTInfo to get ATA IDENTIFY raw binary dump and IDEInfo to parse it

-atanames - right names of ATA disks for Windows 9x/ME
+atanames - Right names of ATA drives plus version of device firmware in Device Manager for Windows 9x/ME

 atsiv - and how to UNLOAD its driver after using